BitSmith5/ai-resume-builder/docs/FILE_STORAGE_MIGRATION.md

-# File Storage Solution: Base64 Data URLs
+# File Storage Solution: Browser localStorage

 ## Overview

-This document describes the solution for profile picture storage in the AI Resume Builder application using base64 data URLs stored directly in the database.
+This document describes the solution for profile picture storage in the AI Resume Builder application using browser localStorage to store images locally on each device.

 ## Problem